-If you can’t make it in person, the next best thing is to play on the Evolution Dual Play roulette tables at Genesis Casino.
+If you can’t make it in person, the next best thing is to play on the Evolution Dual Play roulette tables.
 The action is streamed live from the Hippodrome in London and you will be playing alongside the punters at the tables.

 The Hippodrome is an iconic building on the corner of Charing Cross Road and Leicester Square, opposite Leicester Square Tube station.
 It’s been a theatre and a music hall in the past and is now a casino with a club, restaurants and bars spread out over 4 floors.
 Your other option in London is Aspers Stratford– but that’s about a 30 minute cab ride from town.
 The nice thing about the Hippodrome is that it’s right in the thick of it.

 At the beginning of 2006, entrepreneur Charmaine Haig took on the lease of the building and set about getting a casino licence.
 He ended up running it as a private event venue before selling the lease on to Jimmy and Simon Thomas in 2009, who restored the building with a £40million investment.

 The Hippodrome Casino was opened in July 2012 with 4 floors of casino gaming, a Gold Room casino in the basement, the Heliot restaurant, 6 bars, a smoking terrace and The Matcham Room cabaret theatre.